pallets/click/docs/options.md

     invoke(chmod, args=['-w'])
 ```

-There are special considerations for using `/` as prefix character, see {ref}`option-boolean-flag` for more.
+There are special considerations for using `/` as prefix character.
+See {ref}`option-boolean-flag` for more.

 (optional-value)=